Calculate and plot maps of the model Average Magnetic field and Polar current System (AMPS)

 Laundal, K. M., Finlay, C. C., Olsen, N. & Reistad, J. P. (2018), Solar wind and seasonal influence on ionospheric currents from Swarm and CHAMP measurements, Journal of Geophysical Research - Space Physics. doi:10.1029/2018JA025387

-Since April 2019, pyAMPS uses an updated set of model coefficients compared to the model discussed in the paper.
-The only difference is that the updated set of model coefficients were calculated using a larger Swarm dataset.
+pyAMPS uses an updated set of model coefficients compared to the model discussed in the paper.
+You can use pyAMPS and the scripts in pyamps/climatology_plots/ to produce updated versions of Figures 5-7 and 9-11 from the paper

 See also: Laundal, K. M., Finlay, C. C. & Olsen, N. (2016), Sunlight effects on the 3D polar current system determined from low Earth orbit measurements.
 Earth Planets Space. doi:10.1186/s40623-016-0518-x